NiteshBharadwaj/CryptoArbitrage/Readme.md

-# A simple python server to find arbitrage among cryptos and fiat
+# A simple python server to find arbitrage among cryptos and fiat real-time

 Uses Bellman-Ford to detect negative cycles in -log(W_ij) graph and if there is a negative cycle, there is arbitrage.
 W_ij is the cost of currency i in terms of currency j.